 It receives a PPDU and classifies the PPDU as inter-BSS PPDU (see 26.2.2 (Intra-BSS and interBSS PPDU classification))

-It receives an HE MU PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS with which the STA is associated, the RXVECTOR parameter array STA_IDinclude the identifier of the STA or the broadcast identifier(s) intended for the STA, and the BSS Color Disabled subfield in the most recently received HE Operation element from the AP to which the STA is associated is 0.
+It receives an HE MU PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS with which the STA is associated, the RXVECTOR parameter does not have any STA_ID of an RU that identifies the STA as the recipient or one of the recipients of the RU (see 26.11.1 (STA_ID))(#22338), and the BSS Color Disabled subfield in the most recently received HE Operation element from the AP to which the STA is associated is 0.

 The CS mechanism (see 10.3.2.1 (CS mechanism)) indicates that the medium is idle at the TxPIFS slot boundary (defined in 10.3.7 (DCF timing relations)).